 The large constellation of Scorpius fills the photography (see lines).
 It lies below (south) of Ophiuchus and to the right (west) of Sagittarius.
-The photography was taken from Tenerife and shows already a greenish light pollution above the southern horizon.
+The photography was taken from the southern hemisphere (Namibia), where Scorpius can be high up in the night sky.

 The galactic center lies in the shown field about three degrees to the upper left of the open star cluster M 6.
 It already belongs to the neighbor constellation of Sagittarius.
 Therefore a lot of galactic deep sky objects join the field of Scorpius.
 Somewhat above Antares lies the famous star nursery around Rho Ophiuchi with its prominent absorption, emission, and reflection nebulae.